ARPOISE/ARpoise/php/porpoise/README.md

 * **Save** button: Saves the POI's attributes to the layer's xml file.

 The following properties of an animation can be edited:
 * **Name**: The name is optional, it is used when one animation specifies that it should be followed by other animations.
+The animation can also [open a web page](https://github.com/ARPOISE/ARpoise/blob/master/php/porpoise/README.md#opening-a-web-page) in a browser using the name.
 * **Event**:
   * **onCreate** - the animation is started when the POI is loaded.
   * **onFollow** - the animation is started when it's predecessor animation ends.